 I think it’s time to share a recipe on here.
 A FABULOUS recipe for a 1-skillet meal filled with Indian spices, chicken, and delicious, nutty-tasting, protein-filled quinoa.

 However, I really can’t take credit for inventing this recipe.
-I made a Mexican version of this, which is also very good, and Matt used that as inspiration to make an Indian dish.
+I made a Mexican version of this, which is also very good, and my (now ex) husband used that as inspiration to make an Indian dish.
 I actually think his is better, though that may be because Indian food is my all-time favorite.
 Continue reading “Indian Inspired Chicken & Quinoa”

 One of the biggest design changes of our new kitchen was the breakfast bar.